2026-06-04

 Problem:

 The lack of Development and Test environments and no SMEs to define core acceptance tests.
 Processes that were presented as being automated were anything but.
-The skills and knowledge required to maintain the current system were not adequately documented or sought out during the hiring process.
-The process was the metaphoric equivalent of the copy machine held together by duct tape and bubble gum.
-As long as no-one breathed to hard on it, it would be okay.
+The skills and knowledge required to maintain the current systems were not adequately documented or sought out during the hiring process.
+This process became the metaphoric equivalent of the copy machine held together by duct tape and bubble gum.
+"As long as no-one breathed to hard on it, the system would be okay."
+But with organization needs and requirements constantly evolving, leaving the system as is became more untenable.

 Solution: